 Of course, there is!
 These days isn’t there an app for just about everything?

 Zirtue is a free mobile app (App Store or Google Play) and perfect for this kind of transaction.
-Zirtue is a relationship-based lending mobile platform that allows you to securely lend and borrow money with friends and family.
+Zirtue is a relationship-based lending mobile platform that allows you to lend and borrow money with friends and family securely.
 It is perfect for trusted relationships—people who want to help—not take advantage—of one another.